jmarwane/ChordViz/README.md

 * __unclickable_elements :__ This group contains items that can not be clicked (useful for clicking on an item that is in background)
 * __a group for each measure :__
 * __un groupe de courbes pour chaque chanson :__ these groups contain the clickable squares of each measure.
-* __songs_group :__ This group contains the rectangles and texts representing the titles of the songs in the "songs" window at the top right.
-* __artists_group :__ This group contains rectangles and texts representing the names of the performers in the "artists" window at the bottom right.

 ## Possible interactions and interactions management: